TheMarlboroMan/ascript/README.md

 ####variable scope

-A variable will exist for as long as it block does.
+A variable will exist for as long as its block does.
 That is, everything declared after beginfunction, if, elseif, else or loop will exist until its corresponding closing statement.

 ###returning values from functions